Thomas Leigh1

 Emmeline Stuart Maitland was the daughter of George Gammie Maitland.1 She married Anthony Ernest Henley, 5th Baron Henley of Chardstock, son of Anthony Henley, 3rd Baron Henley of Chardstock and Julia Augusta Peel, on 12 September 1889.1 She died on 22 November 1933.1

-From 12 September 1889, her married name became Henley.1 As a result of her marriage, Emmeline Stuart Maitland was styled as Baroness Henley of Chardstock on 23 December 1923.
+From 12 September 1889, her married name became Henley.1 After her marriage, Emmeline Stuart Maitland was styled as Baroness Henley of Chardstock on 23 December 1923.

 Child of Emmeline Stuart Maitland and Anthony Ernest Henley, 5th Baron Henley of Chardstock